Ryss-D/python_basics/README.md

-# python
+# python\

-##New things added
-I am editing the README file.
-Adding some more details about the project description.
+Path using and learning python